 - Book Reviews: A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (1st & 2nd Editions)

-- Cognitive-Behavioral Therapy (CBT) for Adults with Asperger's Syndrome
+- Cognitive-Behavioral Therapy (CBT) for Adults on the Autism Spectrum

 - APA School Psychology Book Series - Autism in Schools: Evidence-Based Assessment & Intervention

 - Online Continuing Education (CE/CEU) Course for Psychologists, Counselors, SLPs, OTs, & Teachers

 - Autism Continuing Education (CE/CEU) Courses

 - Best Book Awards Finalist - Psychology/Mental Health - Overcoming Anxiety and Depression on the Autism Spectrum